top of page

 Ryan Fontenot

 Ryan has worked in the lab since 2019.
 He collected pollinators from native plants at the UL Ecology Center to understand which plant species are most attractive, which plant species host different pollinator communities, and the structure of plant-pollinator interactions.
-Now he is working with Blaine to understand the effects of predators on bee visitation patterns.
+Until 2022, he worked with Blaine Pilch to understand the effects of predators on bee visitation patterns.

 Joshua Ray